-In addition to the methods described in the section above you will be supervised in practical classes and during both your Parts III and IV projects.
-As part of your final year programme you will be guided in critically reviewing topics using primary source literature.
+In addition to the methods described above, you will be supervised in practical classes and during your final year project(s).
+As part of your final year project(s) you will be guided in critically reviewing the relevant literature.

 Assessment methods